 [Regulation 10 amended in Gazette 12 Dec 2014 p.
 4733.]

-11. Camping other than at a caravan park or camping ground
+11. Camping other than at caravan park or camping ground

 (1) A person may camp —

-(a) for up to 3 nights in any period of 28 consecutive days on land which he or she owns or has a legal right to occupy, and may camp for longer than 3 nights on such land if he or she has written approval under subregulation (2) and is complying with that approval;
+(a) for up to 3 nights in any period of 28 consecutive days on land which he or she owns or has a legal right to occupy, and may camp for longer than 3 nights on such land if he or she has written approval under subregulation (2) and is complying with that approval; or

-(b) for up to 24 consecutive hours in a caravan or other vehicle on a road side rest area;
+(b) for up to 24 consecutive hours in a caravan or other vehicle on a road side rest area; or

-(c) for up to 24 consecutive hours in a caravan or other vehicle on a road reserve in an emergency, unless to do so would cause a hazard to other road users or contravene any other written law with respect to the use of the road reserve;
+(c) for up to 24 consecutive hours in a caravan or other vehicle on a road reserve in an emergency, unless to do so would cause a hazard to other road users or contravene any other written law with respect to the use of the road reserve; or

 (d) on any land which is —